We have heard this advice or instruction from superior “Ensure proper concrete curing” all the time.

 The curing period should continue depending upon the atmospheric conditions such as temperature, humidity, and wind velocity.

-The curing period also depends upon the type of cement and the nature of work.
+The curing period also depends upon the type of cement and the nature of the work.

 - In case portland cement is used for concrete, then the curing period should not less than 7 to 14 days.